GRAVITATION

 Assuming that an observer can approach a black hole and resist its gravity, and look in the opposite direction to it, the following phenomena will depend on the location of the observer:

-observer located at the radial coordinate \(r\) critical \(={3\over 2}R_s\)
+Observer located at the radial coordinate \(r\) critical \(={3\over 2}R_s\)

 The observer will see all the visible stars in the universe gathered in the hemisphere above him.